tensorflow/community/governance/api-reviews.md

 experimental API hasn't had major changes in two minor releases we should remove the experimental annotation from the API name or delete it.
 If we do want to delete it we need to have a deprecation plan that can migrate all users to some other API endpoint or composition of existing APIs.
+In rare cases experimental APIs can continue to be iterated on after many releases (see TPUStrategy); this only applies for fairly large API surfaces.

 When removing the experimental annotation we should, if at all possible, allow escape routes to not break existing code.
 This means toplevel symbols